What Does Raccoon Poop Look Like?

 If you notice that raccoons are lurking around your home and you have places like the ones mentioned in your backyard, always check them for raccoon feces.
 Be careful though, to avoid coming in direct contact with the poop.

-Raccoon poops often carry bacterial organisms, especially salmonella which causes a diarrheal disease called salmonellosis.
-Someone can get infected by ingesting particles of raccoon feces.
-Similarly, giardiasis, another diarrheal disease, can be contracted by ingesting infected raccoon poop.
+Raccoon poops often carry bacterial organisms.
+One common organism is salmonella which causes a diarrheal disease called salmonellosis.
+Someone can get infected by ingesting particles from raccoon feces.
+Similarly, giardiasis, another diarrheal disease, can be contracted by ingesting vegetables contaminated with raccoon poop.

-But the most dangerous of all is raccoon roundworm which causes a serious nervous system disorder when ingested or inhaled.
+But the most common parasitic organism in raccoon droppings is raccoon roundworm which causes a serious nervous system disorder when ingested or inhaled.
 Raccoons are the primary carriers of baylisascaris procyonis.
-The eggs of this roundworm are usually passed in the droppings of infected raccoons, and they can remain infectious even after the feces has dried.
+The eggs of this roundworm are usually passed in the droppings of infected raccoons, and they can remain infectious even when the feces are dried.

-If you find a raccoon latrine in your backyard, you must have the poop removed and the area thoroughly cleaned as soon as possible.
+If you find a raccoon latrine in your backyard, you need to remove the poop and thoroughly clean the area as soon as possible.
 It is better to call a professional wildlife removal company who have experience in dealing with such things.

 Unless you know what you’re doing, don’t attempt to clean it yourself to avoid getting infected.
 But if you must, be sure you’re wearing protective clothing, N95-rated face mask, disposable hand gloves, and rubber boots.

 Spotting raccoon poop on your deck: what the feces look like

 Those raccoons in your neighborhood can easily make your deck their latrine site and will often come there to poop.
 You may notice a sizeable pile of poop with visible wet spots on your deck.